-But business proprietors were Such is the assessment of many of ing employment and low inflation. under-estimated by economic experts, those who scan the fluctuations and And if you put all of those things some now believe.
-Their enterprise together, it is almost a perfect picture and determined spirit simply didn't register on the computer printouts.
+But business proprietors were together, it is almost a perfect picture and determined spirit simply didn't register on the computer printouts.

 "Throughout the expansion that tinued gowth," says Allyn R. Earl, a course.
-The traditional indicators began the final month of 1982 there between those who analyze and forehard money decisions.
-Analysts and estimates, such as what the Federal not," said veteran Associated Press Business Writer John Cunniff.
+The traditional indicators began the final month of 1982 there professor of economics at Syracuse that economists rely on still give er- has been in fact a strong dichotomy between those who analyze and forehard money decisions.
+Analysts and forecasters viewed the economy through abstractions, such as seasonestimates, such as what the Federal not," said veteran Associated Press Business Writer John Cunniff.

-forward to claim forecasting what years.
+No economist, for example, stepped forward to claim forecasting what business place of the past several years.
 Quoting Love, Cunniff said: